 Who is MyWhoosh not for?

-Due to its low popularity, MyWhoosh is not for those who want to be surrounded by others and socialize.
-You probably won’t like it if you prefer real-world footage.
+Due to its lower popularity, MyWhoosh is not for those who want to be surrounded by others and socialize.
+You also won’t like it if you prefer real-world footage.

 My Experience with MyWhoosh